Efficient Mixture-of-Expert for Video-based Driver State and Physiological Multi-task Estimation in Conditional Autonomous Driving: Materials

 We also evaluated our method in two other public datasets.
-However, as there is no dataset that satisfies the requirements of the multi-task remote detection (i.e., more than one driver state, and contains physiological signals), we selected one dataset for detecting drowsiness (FatigueView) \cite{yang2022FatigueView} and one another dataset for multi-task vital signs (V4V) \cite{revanur2021first}.
+However, as there is no dataset that satisfies the requirements of the multi-task remote detection (i.e., more than one driver state, and contains physiological signals), we selected one dataset for detecting drowsiness (FatigueView) \cite{yang2022FatigueView} and another dataset for multi-task vital signs (V4V) \cite{revanur2021first}.

 Specifically, the FatigueView dataset consists of videos captured by RGB and infrared (IR) cameras from five different locations.
-These videos depict real-life scenarios of drowsy driving and tagged visual cues of drowsiness, varying from subtle to obvious.
+These videos depict scenarios of drowsy driving and tagged visual cues of drowsiness, varying from subtle to obvious.
 As no physiological signals or cognitive load levels were collected in this dataset, we utilized the RGB-Front video only from this dataset.
+In Fatigueview, the drowsiness was labeled by annotators based on drowsiness-related visual signs (e.g., yawning, nodding).
 In addition, the V4V dataset was widely used in rPPG \cite{wang2023hierarchical, wang2024physmle}.
-It collected physiological signals and facial videos under ten tasks and the ground-truth HR and RR were provided in V4V; however, it was not driving-related and no driver states were assessed.
+It collected physiological signals and facial videos under ten tasks, and the ground-truth HR and RR were provided in V4V; however, it was not driving-related, and no driver states were assessed.